campusbeats/campusbeats.github.io/index.md

 (Insert profile here)

 After the user has entered their information and saved it using the "Update" button, they can click on the "Home" tab in their menubar to go to the user homepage.
-From the homepage, the user can view their favorited users, and
+From the homepage, the user can view their favorited users and any other users who have elected to contact them.

-Explain how to get to user home

 (Insert user home here)

-Explain application of beats
+The user can also choose to visit the "Beats" page.
+Here, they are presented with a filter (left side) and a directory (right side).
+The filter contains a multitude of search fields such as "Goals" or "Abilities" that will narrow down the directory based on what the user inputs in the filter.
+Once the directory is filtered, the user can click on the cards that show up to view a more in-depth profile page, favorite that person, which will add them to the user's "Favorites" in their homepage, or contact that person, which will show the user in that person's "Interested In You" section on their own homepage.

 (Insert beats here)